Ever-It-Lazy/portfolio/README.md

 ## Deploy

 CI/CD is controlled by the host site Render.
-So commits to the master are automatically deployed.
+So commits to the `main` branch are automatically deployed.